-The Dotty Morrell Coleman Award, Class of 1926, is given in honor of Dotty Morell Coleman who loved all forms of athletics and captained several teams.
+The Dotty Morrell Coleman Award, Class of 1926, is given in honor of Dotty Morell Coleman, who loved all forms of athletics and captained several teams.
 It was Dotty who conceived the idea of calling the three Porter’s teams the Minks, Possums, and Squirrels.
-Her enthusiasm was contagious and her love for the School was a constant.
-The members of the senior class are asked to vote on who they feel most typifies Dotty’s winning spirit.
+Her enthusiasm was contagious, and her love for the School was a constant.
+The senior class members are asked to vote on who they feel most typifies Dotty’s winning spirit.

 THE POLLY LAUGHLIN MEMORIAL TROPHY AWARD

 The Polly Laughlin Memorial Trophy award, voted on by the School’s coaches, is given by the Athletic Department for character, leadership, and sportsmanship.
 The winner of this award displays all three, on or off the field.
 Her character shines through even when things are hard, she leads in the difficult moments with enthusiasm and calmness, and my only disappointment is that I didn’t have the opportunity to coach one of the best leaders I have seen on a Porter’s Athletics team.
 This student-athlete works hard, as many do, but the difference is that she is patient as she waits for her actions to accumulate and trusts her process.
 The winner of this award takes more joy from others achieving than when she does; that’s not easy, and it’s rare, but it’s why you need a role model like this one on your team by your side.